qgis/QGIS-Documentation/docs/user_manual/managing_data_source/opening_data.rst

 Use :guilabel:`Open with Data Source Manager...` to directly open and configure the data source in the :guilabel:`Data Source Manager` using the URI of your data source.
-This will simplify the process of adding a layer from the :guilabel:`Browser` by allowing you to set specific opening options for the data source.
+This simplifies the process of adding a layer from the :guilabel:`Browser` by allowing you to set specific opening options for the data source.
-It is currently available for OGR (including the dedicated GPKG source select), GDAL, and Spatialite data sources.
+It is currently available for vector (including the dedicated GeoPackage entry), raster, and SpatiaLite data sources.

 To add a layer to the project using the :guilabel:`Browser`: